PayPal Prepaid Card Savings account review

 - Consent to receiving electronic communications from PayPal.

 - Verify your identity and fund your account.
+It takes around 10 business days to get your prepaid card in the mail.

 You’re eligible for a PayPal Prepaid Card Savings account if you meet these requirements: